As he's an elfin grey,

 - Narrative Poem: One of the most well known.

 - Plucky Girl: Rather than scream and run from the Fairy who everyone is terrified of, she mouths off to him that she can come and go as she pleases, it being her kingdom and all.
+Then she faces down the Fairy Queen for him.

 - Unspoken Plan Guarantee: Inverted, Tam Lin tells Janet how to save him and then the poem goes into detail about her actually doing it and it goes off without a hitch.